Blog

 So, do you need motor legal protection on more than one policy?
 Not necessarily.
 If you have multiple vehicles, you might think it’s necessary to have motor legal protection for each one.

 However, many providers offer a form of ‘any vehicle’ motor legal protection, which means you’re covered no matter what car you’re driving.
-Thus, having this type of cover on more than one policy could be an unnecessary expense.
+Thus, having this type of cover on more than one car insurance policy could be an unnecessary expense.

 However, if you have policies with different providers or if the policies cover different risks (for example, one for a personal vehicle and another for a commercial vehicle), it might be necessary to have motor legal protection on both.
 It ensures that you are comprehensively protected across all scenarios.